Racial Justice in Vancouver

 Walk in my brown skin for a moment

-by katp, almost 4 years ago
+by katp, over 4 years ago

 I was born and raised in Vancouver, Washington in 1964.
 My father and mother moved here from Mexia, Texas in 1960.
 My father was the first African American Male to attend Moler Barber College which was located on Fourth Plain.
 I saw the photo that he as a student and his chair was located at the back of the school and he was not given clients as a first choice unless the person agreed for him to touch them.